Thursday, 22 December 2016

 Timetabling - my reading lessons happen on Wednesday, Thursday and Friday from 8:45 - 9:45.
 The children come in to a 'Do Now' which usually involves reading the day's chapter/passage/excerpt independently (more on this later).
 On those mornings I also teach writing-focused English for the following hour and then 1.5 hours of maths after break.

 Lesson Sequence - During these sessions I ask the children to first read the chapter/excerpt independently, then I read the same passage aloud, then without discussion the children attempt to independently work through the questions giving written answers.
 Once the majority of children have done this we hold a whole-class discussion and I (or children who have written good answers) model best answers and children edit what they have written (in purple so as to distinguish their original answer from their edited answer).
 This sequence was inspired by Reading Reconsidered by Doug Lemov.
-This will usually be followed by a period of reading aloud the next part of the text (usually by me but I plan to begin to ask children to read aloud more often) which is always accompanied by lots of discussion and modelling of my thought processes as a reader.
+This will usually be followed by a period of reading aloud the next part of the text (usually by me but I plan to begin to ask children to read aloud more often) which is often, but not always, accompanied by lots of discussion and modelling of my thought processes as a reader.

 Comprehension Activities - I use the various question stem documents which are available to set my questions, and I colour-code each question and put the relevant Reading Roles symbol with them (see below for more on Reading Roles).
 Many of these comprehension activities will follow my Scaffolding Inference structure (see below) although I do teach other lessons which focus on the other cognitive domains.
 Examples of these activities can be found here.
+I have written a whole blog post entitled 'How To Write Good Comprehension Questions' which gives more insight into how I go about setting questions for reading lessons.

 Reading Roles - help children and staff understand the 8 cognitive domains.
 Each of the cognitive domains is colour-coded and has a symbol assigned - as mentioned, we use these colours and symbols when designing our comprehension activities.
+Reading Roles have been used by other teachers in other schools - some of them have written about it here.

 Scaffolding Inference - this is something I've designed and developed based on research and findings from last year's SATs.
 Please see the quick reference guide which outlines this approach.
 I would say that this is the most effective thing I have done as it focuses on the reading test's three key areas: vocabulary, retrieval and inference.